-A student who has a change in name must provide to the Office of the Registrar his or her Social Security card or the form issued by the Social Security Administration.
-Enrollment or records services for the student under a name different from the last enrollment cannot be accomplished without the above documents.
-All grade reports, transcripts and diplomas are issued only under a person's legal name as recorded by the Registrar's Office.
+A student who has a change in name must provide to the University Registrar's Office his or her Social Security card or the form issued by the Social Security Administration, or a valid passport.
+Enrollment or records services for the student under a name different from the last enrollment cannot be accomplished without one of the above documents.
+All grade reports, transcripts and diplomas are issued only under a person's legal name as recorded by the University Registrar's Office.

-Mailing Addresses, Telephone, E-mail Address and Emergency Contact
+Mailing Addresses, Telephone, Email Address and Emergency Contact

-Each student must provide the Registrar's Office with a current home address, telephone number, a local mailing address as well as the name, address and telephone number of a designated emergency contact.
-Students enrolling at SMU authorize the University to notify their emergency contacts in the event of a situation affecting their health, safety, or physical or mental well being, and to provide these contacts with information related to the situation.
+Each student must provide the University Registrar's Office with a current home address, telephone number and local mailing address as well as the name, address and telephone number of a designated emergency contact.
+Students enrolling at SMU authorize the University to notify their emergency contacts in the event of a situation affecting their health, safety, or physical or mental well-being, and to provide these contacts with information related to the situation.

-Students are expected to keep current all their addresses and telephone numbers. including emergency contact details, through Access.SMU, the University's Webbased self-service system.
-Changes should be reported on the Web form found at www.smu.edu/registrar.
+Students are expected to keep current all their addresses and telephone numbers, including emergency contact details, through Access.SMU, the University's Webbased self-service system.
+Changes to parent information should be reported on the Web form found at www.smu.edu/registrar.
 Students may be prevented from enrolling if their information is insufficient or outdated.

-The University issues all students an e-mail address.
-Students may have other e-mail addresses, but the University-assigned e-mail address is the official address for University electronic correspondence, including related communications with faculty members and academic units (except for distance education students).
+The University issues all students an email address.
+Students may have other email addresses, but the University-assigned email address is the official address for University electronic correspondence, including related communications with faculty members and academic units (except for distance education students).

-Official University correspondence may be sent to students' mailing addresses or SMU e-mail addresses on file.
-It is the responsibility of students to keep all their addresses current and to regularly check communications sent to them as they are responsible for complying with requests, deadlines and other requirements sent to any of their mailing addresses on file or to their SMU e-mail.
+Official University correspondence may be sent to students' mailing addresses or SMU email addresses on file.
+It is the responsibility of students to keep all their addresses current and to regularly check communications sent to them since they are responsible for complying with requests, deadlines, and other requirements sent to any of their mailing addresses on file or to their SMU email.